-The City has recently procured a new environmental sustainability Software as a Service platform referred to as Sustainability Management and Reporting Tool (SMART), to manage, monitor and report on utilities and other sustainability metrics for all assets owned and/or managed by City of Sydney.
-SMART will provide City asset managers and staff with improved visibility of electricity, gas, and water usage, and waste generation.
-It will also facilitate the delivery of actions and targets outlined in the City's draft Environmental Action 2016-2021 Strategy and Action Plan.
-The platform is scheduled to be fully operational by end 2017.
+SMART is a Software as a Service Solution that will manage, monitor and report on utilities and other sustainability metrics for all assets owned and/or managed by City of Sydney.
+It will provide City asset managers and staff with improved visibility on electricity, gas, and water consumption, and waste generation.

+SMART will also facilitate the delivery of actions and targets outlined in the City's Environmental Action 2016-2021.
+Currently the platform is in configuration stage and is scheduled to be fully operational by end 2017.